 - To Hell and Back: Age thirteen was not a good year for him.

-- Wimpification: Prone to this in-universe.
+- Ukefication: Prone to this In-Universe.
 It's his one complaint about the team's fanbase.

 Amanda Charleyboy / The CommanderThe leader of the Young Protectors and their only female member.
 She is a telepath and in charge of organizing and directing the team's movements when on missions.